Study sets, textbooks, questions

 Elevation of the head of the bed decreases the risk for reflux and aspiration of gastric secretions.
 The NG tube should not be repositioned without consulting with the health care provider.
 Bloody NG drainage is expected for the first 8 to 12 hours.
 A swallowing study is needed before oral fluids are started.

-A patient vomiting blood-streaked fluid is admitted to the hospital with acute gastritis.
-To determine possible risk factors for gastritis, the nurse will ask the patient about
+15. A patient vomiting blood-streaked fluid is admitted to the hospital with acute gastritis.
+What should the nurse ask the patient about to determine possible risk factors for gastritis?

-c. a history of a large recent weight gain or loss.
+d.
+A history of a large recent weight gain or loss

 Use of an NSAID is associated with damage to the gastric mucosa, which can result in acute gastritis.
 Family history, recent weight gain or loss, and fatty foods are not risk factors for acute gastritis.

 16. Which statement by a patient with chronic atrophic gastritis indicates that the nurse's teaching regarding cobalamin injections has been effective?